Pills to avoid chuppat niddah

 Mazal tov on your upcoming wedding.

-We hope that you are starting to take the pill under medical guidance, and that your physician understands the timing needed for this purpose - your period should not come out two days before the wedding!
-If your physician is not familiar with the use of oral contraceptives for scheduling a wedding, please refer him or her to our companion site, Jewish Women's Health.
+We hope that you are starting to take the pill under medical guidance, and that your physician understands the timing needed for this purpose – your period should not come out two days before the wedding!
+If your physician is not familiar with the use of oral contraceptives for scheduling a wedding, please refer him or her to our companion site, Jewish Women's Health (also available as an app).
 Our article on this topic can be found at http://www.jewishwomenshealth.org/article.php?article=14.
 You can send your physician the link, or print out the article to show him or her.

 In general, the first step when starting pills is to make sure your body gets used to them, and to find out how your body reacts to them.
 For that purpose it does not matter what day you start.
 Once you have adjusted, you can manipulate your cycle a bit.
 Specifically, you should continue the active pills from the cycle before the wedding until after the first time you have marital relations.
 Then, you stop taking the active pills – you will generally get your period 2-4 days later (after a few cycles of consistent use you will probably know the exact interval in advance).